Reasons to study this course

 Year 2 (A-Level) – three two-hour exams (practical-based exam questions worth 15%)

 Practical skills will be assessed throughout the course and in the exams.
 Progress will be monitored throughout the year.

 Additional courses to assist career choices in Medicine, Forensics, Chemistry and Veterinary Science.
-Chance to represent college in the Young Analyst of the Year competition, Chemistry Olympiad and Cambridge Challenge.
+Chance to represent the college in the Schools’ Analyst of the Year competition, Chemistry Olympiad and Cambridge Chemistry Challenge.
 Visits to Christmas Flash Bang at Manchester University, Liverpool University and others to participate in workshops, local industry to see practical applications of chemistry.